Analysis | Four years later, Trump’s still rationalizing losing the popular vote

 Note where she lands here.
 Ingraham's not asking about Biden winning the popular vote.
 She's asking Trump to send a message to Republicans to turn out to the polls.

-But she should have realized that Trump wasn’t going to simply acquiesce to the possibility that he might lose the popular vote.
-He has spent the past 1,394 days claiming that he could have won the popular vote if he really wanted to and/or that he actually did win the popular vote, if you really think about it.
+But she should have realized Trump wasn’t going to simply acquiesce to the possibility he might lose the popular vote.
+He has spent the past 1,394 days claiming he could have won the popular vote if he really wanted to and/or he actually did win the popular vote, if you really think about it.

 Speaking to Ingraham, he chose the latter argument.